 - i.
-How did you acquire land for farming?

-- ii.
-The type of crops you would grow.

-- iii.
-The tools and equipment you would need.
+How did you acquire land for farming? - ii.
+The type of crops you would grow. - iii.
+The tools and equipment you would need. - iv.

-- iv.
 The financial support required and where you would seek it (banks, cooperative societies, etc.). - v.
-What type of fertilisers do you apply to your crops? - vi.
+What type of fertilisers do you apply to your crops?

+- vi.
 What pesticides do you use to control pests on your farm? - vii.
 The potential challenges you might face and how you would address them.
-Write this as a one-page proposal outlining your farming start-up plan.
+Write a proposal outlining your farming start-up plan.